 Sterculia lanceolata Seeds are harvested wild.
+Sterculia lanceolata is a small flowering tree, which can reach the height up to 6 meter.
+It is evergreen and fast growing tree.
+It is cold hardy plant and can withstand the temperature of -1degree centigrade.
 The name “Sterculia” named after the Roman god “Sterculius” which is believed to be the God of Manure.
 It is because some of the species of Sterculia has unpleasant smell.
 The word “lanceolata” actually comes from a Latin word “lanceolate” means lance-shaped or narrow elongate.
 It refers to the shape of its leaves.
 Additionally, in local languages it is known as Meleboh, Saloh, Meleku and Jia ping po.
 It is also known by its synonyms including, Sterculia balansae, Sterculia linearis and Helicteres undulata.
 It comprises about 300 species and one of the largest genera of family Malvaceae.

 Sterculia lanceolata is a small evergreen tree which occurs near streams.
 They are known for their smooth leaves.
 Their flowers are unisexual and do not contain petals.
 These fruits are dry and known as follicles.
 Their fruits occurs in clusters and break open at one seam at maturity.
 They release about 2 to 4 seeds, sometimes 5 seeds.
 These seeds are about 1 cm long and black to brown in colour.

 Sterculia lanceolata is slightly distributed to mixed forests at an altitude up to 1000 m.
 It is often found along streams, rivers and hillsides.
 They also occurs on limestone.
 It is present as a pre-disturbance remnant tree in secondary forests.